- Parent Collection: David Rockefeller Center for Latin American Studies

 Bitter Fruit is a comprehensive and insightful account of the CIA operation to overthrow the democratically elected government of Jacobo Arbenz of Guatemala in 1954.
 This book has become a classic, a textbook case of the relationship between the U.S. and the Third World.
 It is a warning of what happens when the U.S. abuses its power.

 The book provides a valuable overview of current problems facing indigenous peoples in their relation with national states in Latin America, from the highlands of Mexico to the jungles of Brazil.
 The traditional, sometimes centuries old, relations between states and indigenous peoples are now changing and being rediscussed.
-The collection, authored by U.S. and Latin American anthropologists using interdisciplinary approaches, enables the reader to understand these recent developments in a comparative framework.

 This volume, the result of a conference organized by the Rockefeller Center for Latin American Studies of Harvard University and the Institute for Latin American Studies at the University of London, presents new interpretations of the events in Bolivia of 1952 and compares them to social transformations in France, Mexico, Russia, China, and Cuba.